MicrosoftDocs/power-platform/power-platform/guidance/coe/almaccelerator-components.md

 ![Request approval for a new project](media/git-26.png "Request approval for a new project")

 When a user submits this request, an Approval request is sent to a predefined administrator.
 The admin will review the request, and approve or reject it.
-After a project is created and approved, go to the maker portal to build and create resources (apps, flows, entities<!--note from editor: Should this be "tables"?-->, and so on) under the newly created solution for your project.
+After a project is created and approved, go to the maker portal to build and create resources (apps, flows, tables, and so on) under the newly created solution for your project.

 ![Admins can approve or reject new project requests](media/git-27.png "Admins can approve or reject new project requests")